TheAlienDrew/MC-Pack-Extractor/README.md

 # MC-Pack-Extractor
-No matter what system you have, a script has been made to extract the resource or texture pack from the Minecraft version of your choosing.

 Do note that this script only works on the official versions that the [Minecraft Launcher](https://minecraft.gamepedia.com/Java_Edition_launcher) downloads.

 COMPATIBILITY: Windows, Mac, & Linux!